grantcarthew/start-prototype/docs/cli/start-config-role.md

 **Arguments:**

 **[path]** (optional)
-: Catalog path to install directly (e.g., `general/code-reviewer`).
-If omitted, shows interactive browser.
+: The full catalog path of the role to install directly (e.g., `general/code-reviewer`).
+If omitted, an interactive browser is shown.

 **Flags:**